design-automation/mobius-sim-funcs/documentation/poly2d.md

 **Description:** Offset a polyline or polygon, with mitered joints.

 **Parameters:**
-  * *entities:* A list of pollines or polygons, or entities from which polylines or polygons can be extracted.
+  * *entities:* A list of polyines or polygons, or entities from which polylines or polygons can be extracted.
   * *dist:* Offset distance
   * *limit:* Mitre limit
-  * *end\_type:* Enum, the type of end shape for open polylines'.
+  * *end\_type:* Enum, the type of end shape for open polylines.

 **Returns:** A list of new polygons.